Prunus americana: Cultivation

+The white flowers are decorative in spring and its short, single leader makes it a popular residential landscape tree.
+According to botanist Charles Sprague Sargent,As an ornamental plant P. americana has real value; the long wand-like branches form a wide, graceful head which is handsome in winter and in spring is covered with masses of pure white flowers followed by ample bright foliage and abundant showy fruit.By 1950, over 200 forms had been selected for cultivation, with at least 50 cultivars known.

 Uses

-The American plum is used for both ornamental and culinary purposes.
-The white flowers are decorative in spring and its short, single leader makes it a popular residential landscape tree.
-Sargent says of it: "As an ornamental plant P. americana has real value; the long wand-like branches form a wide, graceful head which is handsome in winter and in spring is covered with masses of pure white flowers followed by ample bright foliage and abundant showy fruit."
-More than 200 forms of American plum have been grown for cultivation.
 The sour and sweet fruit is eaten fresh and is processed as preserves, jellies, jam and wine.
+The tree also forms an excellent rootstock upon which to graft the domestic plum.
+The Plains Indians and Cheyenne ate the plums; the latter used the branches for the Sun Dance.
+The Navajo used the roots to make a red dye.

 Farms use medium to tall shrubs or trees for windbreaks, and highway or riverside plantings.
 Its high density of growth effectively reduces the wind velocity near the ground.
 Development of suckers from the root system makes American plum effective in stabilizing stream banks and gullies.
 It will tolerate several days of flooding.
 Some commercial properties plant the trees along the entrance road.